-1 2 Module 2: 3 The Roles of Participants in the Value Adjustment Board Process 4 5 in the value Aujustinent Board Frocess 5 6 7 Training Module 2 addresses the following topics: 8 The Composition of the Value Adjustment Board 9 The Role of the Value Adjustment Board 10 The Role of the Clerk of the Value Adjustment Board 11 Requirements for Appointment of Board Legal Counsel 12 The Role of Legal Counsel to the Value Adjustment Board Description of the Apprintment of Council Magnitude and Council Ma 13 14 Requirements for Appointment of Special Magistrates The Rele of Special Magistrates 15 The Role of Special MagistratesThe Role of the Property Appraiser 16 The Role of the Petitioner 17 18 19 Learning Objectives 20 After completing this training module, the learner should be able to: 21 22 Recognize the required composition of the value adjustment board 23 Identify the responsibilities of the value adjustment board 24 Recognize the responsibilities of the Board clerk Distinguish between the roles of the Board clerk and Board legal counsel.
-25 26 Distinguish between the roles of the Board clerk and Board legal counsel Identify the criteria for the appointment of Board legal counsel 27 Identify the responsibilities of the Board legal counsel 28 Recognize the requirements for legal advice from Board legal counsel 29 Identify the criteria for the appointment of special magistrates 30 Recognize the general responsibilities of special magistrates 31 Identify the property appraiser's responsibilities 32 Distinguish between the roles of the Board clerk and the property appraiser 33 Recognize the role of the petitioner 34 35 The Composition of the Value Adjustment Board 36 37 The Composition of the Value Adjustment Board The entire text of Rule 12D-9.004, F.A.C., titled "Composition of the Value Adjustment 38 Board", is presented below in italics.
-39 Board, to presented below in italies.
-40 "(1) Every county shall have a value adjustment board which consists of: 41 42 (a) Two members of the governing body of the county, elected by the governing body 43 from among its members, one of whom shall be elected as the chair of the value 44 adjustment board; 45
+1 Module 2: 2 The Roles of Participants 3 in the Value Adjustment Board Process 4 5 6 7 Training Module 2 addresses the following topics: 8 The Composition of the Value Adjustment Board 9 The Role of the Value Adjustment Board 10 The Role of the Clerk of the Value Adjustment Board 11 Requirements for Appointment of Board Legal Counsel 12 The Role of Legal Counsel to the Value Adjustment Board 13 Requirements for Appointment of Special Magistrates 14 The Role of Special Magistrates 15 The Role of the Property Appraiser 16 The Role of the Petitioner 17 18 19 Learning Objectives 20 After completing this training module, the learner should be able to: 21 22 Recognize the required composition of the value adjustment board 23 Identify the responsibilities of the value adjustment board 24 Recognize the responsibilities of the Board clerk 25 Distinguish between the roles of the Board clerk and Board legal counsel 26 Identify the criteria for the appointment of Board legal counsel 27 Identify the responsibilities of the Board legal counsel 28 Recognize the requirements for legal advice from Board legal counsel 29 Identify the criteria for the appointment of special magistrates 30 Recognize the general responsibilities of special magistrates 31 Identify the property appraiser's responsibilities 32 Distinguish between the roles of the Board clerk and the property appraiser 33 Recognize the role of the petitioner 34 35 36 The Composition of the Value Adjustment Board 37 The entire text of Rule 12D-9.004, F.A.C., titled "Composition of the Value Adjustment 38 Board", is presented below in italics.
+39 40 "(1) Every county shall have a value adjustment board which consists of: 41 42 (a) Two members of the governing body of the county, elected by the governing body 43 from among its members, one of whom shall be elected as the chair of the value 44 adjustment board; 45

-- (b) One member of the school board of the county, elected by the school board from among its members; and

-(c) Two citizen members:
+- (b) One member of the school board of the county, elected by the school board from among its members; and - 3 4 (c) Two citizen members:

+5

-1. One who owns homestead property in the county appointed by the county's governing body;
+6 1.
+One who owns homestead property in the county appointed by the county's governing body;

+8